 Secondly, school climate and anti-bullying policies can be instrumental to students' positive social and emotional development.
-Bullying at school can affect any schoolchild in any country (Nansel et al., 2004[31]).
+Bullying at school can affect any schoolchild in any country (Nansel et al., 2004[30]).
 This violent behaviour can have severe long-term physical, social and emotional consequences for students.
-Teachers, parents, policy makers and the media are increasingly drawing attention to bullying and trying to find ways to tackle it (Phillips, 2007[32]).
-A Korean study established that being bullied in middle school causes the onset of symptoms of psychopathologic behaviours to resurface later (Kim, Leventhal and Koh, 2006[33]).
-Yet, research suggests that a supportive and caring school environment is linked to less bullying and, conversely, students' willingness to seek help (Låftman, Östberg and Modin, 2017[34]; Ma, 2002[35]; Olweus, 2012[36]).
-In schools where students perceive greater fairness; feel they fit in at school; work in a more disciplined, structured and cooperative environment; and have understanding teachers, students are less likely to engage in risky and violent behaviour (Gottfredson et al., 2005[37]; Kuperminc, Leadbeater and Blatt, 2001[38]).
+Teachers, parents, policy makers and the media are increasingly drawing attention to bullying and trying to find ways to tackle it (Phillips, 2007[31]).
+A Korean study established that being bullied in middle school causes the onset of symptoms of psychopathologic behaviours to resurface later (Kim, Leventhal and Koh, 2006[32]).
+Yet, research suggests that a supportive and caring school environment is linked to less bullying and, conversely, students' willingness to seek help (Låftman, Östberg and Modin, 2017[33]; Ma, 2002[34]; Olweus, 2012[35]).
+In schools where students perceive greater fairness; feel they fit in at school; work in a more disciplined, structured and cooperative environment; and have understanding teachers, students are less likely to engage in risky and violent behaviour (Gottfredson et al., 2005[36]; Kuperminc, Leadbeater and Blatt, 2001[37]).

 SSES data show that students' exposure to bullying is negatively related to almost all social and emotional skills.
-In Bogotá (Colombia), as well as on average across participating cities, 10-year-old and 15-year-old students' exposure to bullying is most strongly related to lower skills in the domains of emotional regulation.
+In Suzhou (China), as well as on average across participating cities, 10-year-old and 15-year-old students' exposure to bullying is most strongly related to lower skills in the domains of emotional regulation.
 Students who reported greater exposure to bullying tended to report lower levels of optimism, emotional control, stress resistance, and trust in other people (Figure 16).
-These findings are particularly worrying as in Bogotá 32% of 10-year-old students and 18% of 15-year-old students experienced bullying at least a few times a month or more during the 12 months prior to the 2019 survey.
+These findings need to be interpreted in light of the share of students who experience bullying.
+In Suzhou, 23% of 10-year-old students and 13% of 15-year-old students experienced bullying at least a few times a month or more during the 12 months prior to the 2019 survey.
+While these shares are not negligible, they are smaller than in almost all other participating cities.

 Figure 16.
-Relations between students' exposure to bullying, and social and emotional skills
+Relations between students' exposure to bullying, and social and emotional skills in Suzhou (China)